 Learn about Belize chocolate and its Maya roots: Visit the lodge’s cacao nursery, try your hand at grinding dried cacao beans on a traditional matate, and temper and mold a chocolate bar to take home.
 Later, join the lodge’s resident coffee expert for an in-depth coffee tasting.

 The lodge minimizes its environmental impact with a rain-harvesting water system, recycling program, and efforts to reduce plastic and conserve electricity and water use.
-Solar water heating was integrated into the construction of the new Ridge Suites.
+Solar water heating was integrated into the construction of the new Signature Canopy Suite.
 Food waste is fed to the farm livestock and composted for the organic gardens.

 Condé Nast Johansens Best Green Hotel 2017